insanj/MessagePopper/README.md

 MessagePopper
 =======================

-Return to Conversation List when leaving the app.
+Return to Messages Conversation List when entering the app.
 Idea from [@tedco21](http://twitter.com/tedco21).

 ---------------------------------------
 	Simplified BSD License